-- Having your own child, or knowing a child that is the same age as the victim - Knowing the victim or aspects of the victim's life (i.e. school, neighborhood) - Being in a similar stage in your life with your family (i.e. young children at home) - Having a similar background as the victim - · Having something in common with someone at the scene - Having the death remind you of another loss or past experience - Feeling as though you could have done more to save the child's life
+- Having your own child, or knowing a child that is the same age as the victim - Knowing the victim or aspects of the victim's life (i.e. school, neighborhood) - Being in a similar stage in your life with your family (i.e. responding to a drowning while you have a pool and young children at home) - Having a similar background as the victim - Having something in common with someone at the scene - Having the death remind you of another loss or past experience - Feeling as though you could have done more to save the child's life

-How can you cope and stay resilient?
+How can you stay resilient?
+Healthy coping skills for public safety professionals.